najirod02/Process-Mining/README.md

 python3 project.py
 ```

+The results will be both printed on the terminal and in an output file called `output_results.txt`

 The log files to be read are already defined inside the code in the main function.
 In case you want to add/remove a file to analyse or to simply change the path of one of them you can modify the list following the structure:
 ```python
 logs = {